AdityaAgrawal-03/minion-translation-assignment6/README.md

 # Minion Translator App
-#### A language translator web app which converts english text to minion text by calling an API.
+#### A language translator web app which converts english text to minion text by fetching an API.

 ### Technology
 * HTML5